Sensory branding: Touch

 Touch is central to human social life and is the most developed sensory modality at birth.
-In this case, it is very important in sensory branding because it strengthens the experience an individual has when interacting with a product.
 Tactile marketing can be used by brands to express their identity and values, however, this requires an interaction between consumer and brand and that is often hard from a distance.
 Tactile marketing can be facilitated by different sense expressions such as material and surface, temperature and weight and form and steadiness.
-Many people have a positive response to touch, which can be useful in services.
-The perception of touch, or haptics, is the only one that exists passively on all parts of our body.
-Unlike vision, which is perceived through the eyes, or hearing, which is perceived through the ears, haptic sensations are not limited to any one specific location.
-We have haptic receptors on all parts of the outside of our body and even in some internal locations, such as in our mouths.
-During a pleasant touching experience, the hormone oxytocin is released, which leads to calmness and well-being.
 Firms need to be very selective of when to utilize this since it is perceived diversely across different cultures.